MarlinFirmware/MarlinDocumentation/_basics/Re-ARM.md

 1. Push the reset button on the Re-Arm board to register your new build.

-2. Wait until the SD card named "`rearm`" reappears on your desktop and use the file browser to open the card and verify that the `FIRMWARE.CUR` and `eprom.dat` files were created.
+2. Wait until the SD card named "`REARM`" reappears on your desktop and use the file browser to open the card and verify that the `FIRMWARE.CUR` file was created.

-If you don't see these files, you'll need to do a hard reset by unplugging the USB cable, counting to 10, and plugging the USB cable back in.
+If you don't see this file, you'll need to do a hard reset by unplugging the USB cable, counting to 10, and plugging the USB cable back in.

-If you you see the files but still have issues, simply delete the files, empty the Recycle Bin (or Trash) and power-cycle the controller.
+If you see the file but still have issues, simply delete the file, empty the Recycle Bin (or Trash) and power-cycle the controller.

 ## Test the install